Canes2023/Professional-README-Generator/content/ReadMe Files/README.md

-# Video Maker
+# Create a Video Maker

 ## Description
-Creating a video maker
+This bot will create a video for you.

 ## Table of Contents
 - [Installation](#installation)